exercism/c/docs/C_STYLE_GUIDE.md

 ## Parameters

-Function parameters should be named in both the function declaration and definition of all functions.
-This applies to both `.c` and `.h` files The names used should match in all instances.
+Function parameters should be named in both the declaration and definition of all functions.
+This applies to both `.c` and `.h` files.
+The names used should match in all instances.
-That is to say that while the following function prototype is valid C, the style is incorrect, because the parameter is unnamed: `void foo(int);`.
+That is to say that while the following function prototype is valid C, the style is incorrect because the parameter is unnamed: `void foo(int);`.
 The correct prototype, providing that all other declarations and the definition also use the parameter name `bar`, would be `void foo(int bar);`.

 ## Indentation and Format